henryraubenheimer/social-trading-data-scraper/README.md

 This repository holds code for scraping data (in a pretty unconventional way) from a social trading platform's website.
-This scraper is not general purpose and is hard coded for a specific platform which kept anonymous to not contravene their company policy.
+This scraper is not general purpose and is hard coded for a specific platform which I'll keep anonymous to not contravene their company policy.
 The scraper works in two phases:

 <ul>
   <li> A website navigator </li>